-Where possible we encourage those bodies who can meet these obligations to do so.
-The requirements of the general duty remain in force and are critically important in ensuring that public bodies consider the needs of people with different protected characteristics as they respond to Coronavirus.
+The requirements of the general duty remain in force and are critical in ensuring that public bodies consider the needs of people with protected characteristics as they respond to coronavirus.

 The Commission is the regulator of the PSED and our approach is to work with public authorities to encourage, guide, monitor and regulate activity on the public sector equality duty.

 The PSED is being used to influence and scrutinise the way public bodies behave.

 Third sector organisations have used the PSED to raise the profile of specific issues and to highlight where budget reductions could have a disproportionate impact.